 This presentation addresses aligning and understanding development priorities in terms of business value.
 Replacing traditional ROI measurements with a "Perception Index" and "Square Peg Adapter."

-Michael Nygard encourages us to have a failure oriented mindset in order to succeed.
-He presents many anti-pattern examples that lead to systems instability and ultimately lead to failure.
-He also presents the corresponding stability patterns that should be used instead.
+Michael Nygard encourages us to have a failure oriented mindset.
+He presents many anti-patterns leading to systems instability and failure, accompanied by design patterns that should be used instead.

 This presentation covers how to rapidly evolve a web site that receives over 25 million unique users and 218 million page impressions a month using a "just in time" approach to architecture.
-The site was guardian.uk with a long history of innovation that has enabled it to lead the market.
-The "just in time" approach to architecture introduced complexity into the architecture only as needed.

 Tony Hoare introduced Null references in ALGOL W back in 1965 “simply because it was so easy to implement”, says Mr. Hoare.
 He talks about that decision considering it “my billion-dollar mistake”.